My Smart Home – Chapter 2: Home Assistant

 A big benefit of Home Assistant is that it’s an open system with a large developer community, there are many components integrated and it’s possible to integrate by your own.

 The downside of Home Assistant is that’s currently not yet a solution for an Enduser without any IT skills.
-More and more it’s now configurable via Web GUI but without any IT knowledge it’s impossible to manage it.
+More and more it’s now configurable via Web GUI but without any IT knowledge, it’s impossible to manage it.

-+ Command centre for your Smart Home
++ Command center for your Smart Home

 + Interaction with your smart components is possible